reyptr27/laravel-jetstream-inertia-ui/README.md

 Custom UI for [laravel jetstream](https://github.com/laravel/jetstream) (inertia stack).

-> We recommend installing this package on a project that you are starting from scratch.
+> I recommend installing this package on a project that you are starting from scratch.

 #### Usage
 > NOTE: It doesn't matter if you use `vitejs` or `laravel-mix`, it will work in both cases.